 This research primarily concentrates on the collection of coins dated to the reign of Septimius Severus, which are currently preserved in the Graeco-Roman Museum located in Alexandria.
 This numismatic research is divided into two groups of collections: The first one includes the Alexandrian coinage, consists of three billon coins (figures nos.
-1, 2) that are classified as tetradrachms.
-The three Alexandrian coins have inscriptions in Greek that explain the names and titles of the emperor, the common inscription is AYT( $0\kappa Q\alpha \tau \omega Q$ ) $\Lambda(0\nu\kappa \iota o \zeta)$ CE $\Pi T(\iota \mu \iota o \zeta)$ CEOYHPOS $\Pi EPT(\iota \nu \alpha \zeta)$ CEB( $\alpha \sigma \tau o \zeta$ ), translates to Imperator Lucius Septimius Severus Pertinax Augustus.
-The obverse types for the Alexandrian coins included representations of the emperor's head and bust, while the reverse types carried depictions of Nilus the personification of the Nile (figure no. 2) and an Eagle (figure no. 1).
+1, 2, 3) that are classified as tetradrachms.
+The three Alexandrian coins have inscriptions in Greek that explain the names and titles of the emperor, the common inscription is AYT($\alpha\kappa\alpha\alpha\tau\omega\rho$) $\Lambda(\alpha\nu\kappa\alpha\varsigma)$ CEIIT($\mu\alpha\varsigma$) CEOYHPOE IIEPT($\nu\alpha\zeta$) CEB($\alpha\sigma\tau\alpha\varsigma$), translates to Imperator Lucius Septimius Severus Pertinax Augustus.
+The obverse types for the Alexandrian coins included representations of the emperor's head and bust, while the reverse types carried depictions of Selene the goddess of the moon (figure no. 3), Nilus the personification of the Nile (figure no. 2) and an Eagle (figure no. 1).

-RIC IV Septimius Severus 214 (https://numismatics.org/ocre/id/ric.4.ss.214 Accessed 16-11-2024)
+62 RIC IV Septimius Severus 214 (https://numismatics.org/ocre/id/ric.4.ss.214 Accessed 16-11-2024)

-The second collection is the Roman coinage, which comprises twenty-eight silver coins (figures from no. 3 to no. 30), classified as denarii.
+The second collection is the Roman coinage, which comprises twentyeight silver coins (figures from no. 4 to no. 31), classified as denarii.
 The inscriptions on these Roman coins were rendered in Latin and encapsulated the names and titles acquired by the emperor throughout his reign, such as Parthicus Maximus, meaning Severus as the Emperor, the preeminent conqueror of the Parthians, alongside pius meaning the pious emperor.
 All Roman coins in this study were minted in Rome, with the exception of a singular coin minted in Laodicea ad Mare.
 Each Roman coin of Septimius Severus prominently featured the head of the emperor on the obverse, and the reverse types that were evident on his Roman coins were characterized by a variety of representations, including deities such as Mars (figures nos.
-10 and 11) and Minerva (figures nos.
-12 and 13), which refer to that the gods and goddess help the emperor on his war against the Parthian.
+11 and 12) and Minerva (figures nos.
+13 and 14), which refer to that the gods and goddess help the emperor on his war against the Parthian.

-Moreover, the personifications occupied a large part of the depictions on the reverse, such as Moneta (figure no. 15) which appeared on Septimius Severus coins between 198-202 AD meaning that there was reorganising process on the Roman mint during this period, and the appearance of Liberalitas (figure no. 23) featured in his Roman coinage for this year indicate that these festivals were accompanied by numerous gifts, vouchers and provisions such as grain, oil, and money presented by the emperor himself to the populace, and symbols such as a trophy which refer to the victory.
+Moreover, the personifications occupied a large part of the depictions on the reverse, such as Moneta (figure no. 16) which appeared on Septimius Severus coins between 198-202 AD meaning that there was reorganising process on the Roman mint during this period, and the appearance of Liberalitas (figure no. 24) featured in his Roman coinage for this year indicate that these festivals were accompanied by numerous gifts, vouchers and provisions such as grain, oil, and money presented by the emperor himself to the populace, and symbols such as a trophy which refer to the victory.

-Also, Victory, the common type on Septimius Severus coins (figures from no. 17 to 22), She represents both victory and triumph.
+Also, Victory, the common type on Septimius Severus coins (figures from no. 18 to 23), She represents both victory and triumph.
 Additionally, these coins highlight the emperor's crucial influence in spreading victory in the empire.
 Additionally, the personification of Dea Caelestis, the patron deity of the city Carthage (figures nos.
-25, 26, 27), In 203-204, the imperial family, accompanied by the praetorian prefect, toured the African provinces, granting elevated status to key cities like Carthage, Thugga, and Utica.
+26, 27, 28), In 203-204, the imperial family, accompanied by the praetorian prefect, toured the African provinces, granting elevated status to key cities like Carthage, Thugga, and Utica.
 The journey ended with a visit to Leptis Magna, the emperor's birthplace.
 The significance of this imperial tour was commemorated by depicting these cities on coins.